 How to Learn Prefixes in English

 Prefixes are hidden in hundreds of words you hear daily, but how can you practice them?

 One idea is to study a list of common prefixes, like the list we shared above.

 It can be helpful to memorize these prefixes and their definitions.

 If you think of any other example words that use these prefixes, you can add them to the list to practice.

 As you continue to study English, you can add any new prefixes you’ve learned to the list as well.
 Make sure to also write down example words so you can practice using the new prefix.

-In order to see how much you’ve learned, it can be helpful to take a quiz about prefixes.
+To see how much you’ve learned, it can be helpful to take a quiz about prefixes.
 There are many quizzes out there for you to use.
-We’ve listed a few here:
+For example:

 - ProProfs has a quiz that focuses on the definitions of prefixes.
 It has questions like: “Which prefix means “not”?” with multiple-choice answers.
 This is a great way to study prefixes on their own.

 - English Media Lab focuses on words with prefixes instead of just the definitions.
 This quiz is a slightly higher level.
 It can help you see if you’ve improved and test your knowledge of prefixes and vocabulary in general.